OmnibusXLab/celltype-prediction-benchmark/README.md

 ### Citation
 <p>If you use the data or methodologies from this repository in your research, please cite our work as follows:</p>

-<p><i>Thompson, G. and Nelson, T., 2024.
+<p><i>Truong, L., Truong, T. and Nguyen, H., 2024.
 Automated cell annotation in scRNA-seq data using unique marker gene sets.
 BioRxiv.
 Cold Spring Harbor Laboratory.
 DOI: https://doi.org/10.1101/2024.05.24.595477</i></p>